 The Fund reimburses the General Fund of the County for an allocated portion of certain support department costs, which include such services as management, administrative, fiscal, internal audit, legal, personnel, purchasing, computer services and information systems, and communication costs.
 Furthermore, the Fund is charged for the cost of services provided by the Fleet Services and Print Shop Funds.
-The total cost for the above services was approximately \$1,746,000 and \$1,733,000 for the years ended September 30, 2020 and 2019, respectively.
+The total cost for the above services was approximately \$2,036,000 and \$1,746,000 for the years ended September 30, 2021 and 2020, respectively.

-For the year ending September 30, 2020, the Fund paid the General Fund \$3.2 million for its proportionate share of the County's Enterprise Resource Planning system.
+For the year ending September 30, 2020, the Fund paid the General Fund \$3.2 million for its proportionate share of the County's Enterprise Resource Planning system, there was no payment to general fund for year ending September 30, 2021.

 The Fund also bills other County departments for water and sewer services provided.
-The total amount billed for the years ended September 30, 2020 and 2019 was approximately \$3,143,000 and \$3,172,000, respectively.
+The total amount billed for the years ended September 30, 2021 and 2020 was approximately \$2,876,000 and \$3,143,000, respectively.

-At September 30, 2020 and 2019, \$245,000 and \$293,000, respectively, was due from other County funds.
+At September 30, 2021 and 2020, \$475,000 and \$245,000, respectively, was due from other County funds.